masterminds-kenya/social_network/DEVELOPEMENT_NOTES.md

 SELECT user_id, users.name AS influencer, page_id, story_subscribed, COUNT(campaign_id) FROM users JOIN user_campaigns ON users.id = user_campaigns.user_id JOIN campaigns ON campaigns.id = user_campaigns.campaign_id WHERE completed = False GROUP BY users.id ORDER BY story_subscribed, influencer;
 ```

-### Users that story_subscribed is not False, but no campaigns: First non-brand, then non-influencer Users.
+### Users that story_subscribed is not False, but no campaigns: First non-brand, then non-influencer Users

 ```SQL
 SELECT users.id AS u_id, role, name, page_id, story_subscribed, campaign_id FROM users LEFT JOIN user_campaigns ON users.id = user_campaigns.user_id WHERE campaign_id IS NULL AND role != 'brand' AND story_subscribed IS NOT false ORDER BY story_subscribed, role, name; SELECT users.id AS u_id, role, name, page_id, story_subscribed, campaign_id FROM users LEFT JOIN brand_campaigns ON users.id = brand_campaigns.brand_id WHERE campaign_id IS NULL AND role != 'influencer' AND story_subscribed IS NOT false ORDER BY story_subscribed, role, name;